-Although we often resynthesize functions with small supports and therefore small truth tables, a logic signature does not always completely specify a function's behavior resulting in a reduction in the number of bits that need to be distinguished.
-Also, the ability of simulation to quickly identify circuit don't-cares further reduces the number of bits that need to be distinguished.
+Although we often resynthesize functions with small supports and, therefore, small truth tables, a logic signature does not always completely specify a function's behavior, resulting in a reduction in the number of bits that need to be distinguished.
+Also, the ability of simulation to quickly identify circuit don't cares further reduces the number of bits that need to be distinguished.
 By not having a completely specified function, we facilitate multiple feasible implementations.
-Despite the advantages of this flexibility in determining a feasible implementation, an internal 2-input operation may only need to preserve 2 essential PBDs rather than 3, which can increase the runtime of finding an implementation.
+Despite the advantages of this flexibility in determining a feasible implementation, an internal two-input operation may only need to preserve two essential PBDs rather than three, which can increase the runtime of finding an implementation.
 However, in practice, this runtime penalty is minor because the topologies are typically small.
-Also, in many cases logical feasibility can still be determined in $O(S_F^{PBD} \chi)$ time depending on which bits need to be distinguished.
+Also, in many cases, logical feasibility can still be determined in $O(S_F^{\text{PBD}} \chi)$ time, depending on which bits need to be distinguished.

-Although in this paper we use a functionally complete set of 2-input gates, our approach extends to other standard-cell libraries.
-We now explain how to accomodate larger cells.
+Although, in this paper, we use a functionally complete set of two-input gates, our approach extends to other standard-cell libraries.
+We now explain how to accommodate larger cells.
 First, we allow topologies where each node can have more than two incoming edges.
-Then, each node with more than two incoming edges is decomposed into nodes that represent 2-input gates.
+Then, each node with more than two incoming edges is decomposed into nodes that represent twoinput gates.
 Finally, this implementation is mapped to a set of library cells using structural matching.

 In some cases, a topology optimizing a certain performance objective may be logically infeasible.
-Furthermore, some functions, e.g., z = a'b+ac (a multiplexor), cannot be implemented using a fanout-free topology.
+Furthermore, some functions, e.g., z = a'b + ac (a multiplexor), cannot be implemented using a fan-out-free topology.
 Therefore, a viable technique must handle a broader family of topologies.
-In the case of the multiplexor, notice that only signal a has fanout, while band c only occur once.
-We now describe how essential PBDs can be used to guide synthesis for non-tree topologies where each operation preserves at least one of its inputs' essential PBDs.
-This facilitates reconvergence and the implementation of useful functions including multiplexors, as shown below.
+In the case of the multiplexor, notice that only signal a has fan-out, while b and c only occur once.
+We now describe how essential PBDs can be used to guide synthesis for nontree topologies where each operation preserves at least one of its inputs' essential PBDs.
+This facilitates reconvergence and the implementation of useful functions including multiplexors, as shown in the following.

-Theorem 4: The logical feasibility of an n-node topology T_F can be determined in $O(|S_F|^{PBD} 3^{\chi})$ time for K simulation vectors under the following conditions:
+Theorem 4: The logical feasibility of an n-node topology $T_F$ can be determined in $O(|S_F|^{\text{PBD}} 3^{\chi})$ time for K simulation vectors under the following conditions.

-1) At least one input to each node does not fanout to another node at the same or greater logic level

-Only implementations are considered where the signatures along each cut through the topology form an irredundant cover.3
+- 1) At least one input to each node does not fan-out to another node at the same or greater logic level. - Only implementations are considered where the signatures along each cut through the topology form an irredundant cover.

 The logic level of a node is determined by the path from the node to the primary inputs with the greatest number of edges.

-Proof.
-By traversing the graph in topological order, note that at least one essential PBD is transferred to the output.
+Proof: By traversing the graph in topological order, note that at least one essential PBD is transferred to the output.
 Also, when those implementations are considered where the signatures along each cut of the topology form an irredundant cover, each signature along the cut has at least one essential PBD.
-The constraints in Equation 6 suggest that there are 4 distinct 2-input functions that preserve one essential PBD.
-However, one of these functions will correspond to the 1 input identity function, i.e., a buffer (or inverter in the negated case).
-Ignoring this case, there are 3 distinct functions can be tried at each node, which requires no more than 3^n total gate combinations to determine logic feasibility. \Box
+The constraints in (6) suggest that there are four distinct two-input functions that preserve one essential PBD.
+However, one of these functions will correspond to the one input identity function, i.e., a buffer (or inverter in the negated case).
+Ignoring this case, there are three distinct functions that can be tried at each node, which requires no more than $3^n$ total gate combinations to determine logic feasibility.